YNawal/Investigate_Grapminder_Dataset/README.md

 # Files description

-./data/ contains csv files for all grapmider indicators I have used in this work
+* The data folder contains csv files for all grapmider indicators I have used in this work

-./Investigate_a_Dataset.ipynb is a jupiter notebook containing the work I have done.
+* Investigate_a_Dataset.ipynb is a jupiter notebook containing the work I have done.

-./Investigate_a_Datasets.html is an html version of this work
+* Investigate_a_Datasets.html is an html version of this work